liorshalev01/eyepoint-website/src/pages/index.md

 Some organizations value the flexibility of remote work, but risk data leaks from endpoint devices.
 Other organizations sacrifice remote work benefits and enforce strict air-gap policies to protect sensitive information.

-Our patented **AR glasses** combine air-gap security with the flexibility of remote work.
-Data remains encrypted on a user’s laptop or smartphone and only becomes readable once it reaches the AR glasses and never passing through the operating system in plaintext.
+Our **patented solution** combines the air-gap security with the flexibility of remote work.
+Data remains encrypted on a user’s laptop or smartphone and only becomes readable when used.
 This approach prevents attackers from seeing confidential data, even if they gain control over the endpoint.

-In addition, the AR environment keeps user input (such as signing documents or interacting with web apps) secure, preventing interception and replay attacks.
-Employees can open sensitive documents, yet the data remains encrypted to applications or the operation system, preventing data leaks or key logging.
+In addition, our solution keeps user input (such as signing documents or interacting with web applications) secure, preventing interception and replay attacks.

 Our solution provides **both** high productivity and low risk of data leaks, serving organizations that currently prefer air-gap networks and those striving to enable safe remote work.

-## Contact Us {#1c77da55074f817eae1aff97120c47f9}
+## Contact Us {#1d27da55074f80a1b15afd5a0e508332}

 We are redefining endpoint security for a remote-first world.
 Protect your data where it matters most.